 The design was also mocked at the time for looking like a logo for a hairdresser's – or even a dating app thanks to its resemblance to the Tinder logo.
 But Paris stuck to its guns.
 Its problem is that the internet still ends up in stitches every time the organisers post the logo online (not what you want, as our logo design guide attests).
 More than 18 months on, Twitter users are still having fun comparing the logo to celebrity haircuts.

 The logo's been compared to everyone from Victoria Beckham and Kristen Stewart to Sian Clifford in Fleabag and even Penelope Redd from The Sims.
 You can see some of the latest below.
+Meanwhile, see our selection of the best Olympic poster designs for some of the best design the games have inspired over the years.

 Whoever designed the Paris Olympic logo is clearly a massive Twilight fan pic.twitter.com/w1Pa4K0rT2July 27, 2021